Brits in Belgium: Avoiding the Pitfalls of Belgian Citizenship Law

 Here’s what to look out for to minimise the chances of having your application turned down:

 - Make sure that you hold the correct residence card.
-If you’re an EU official, unfortunately your special P-card does not make you eligible and you would need to apply to change your status.
+If you’re an EU official, unfortunately your special identity card will often not be accepted.
+The first thing you need to do is apply for an E+card after five years of residence, so you can apply on that basis.

 - Make sure you meet the conditions regarding your economic participation in Belgium.
 This generally means you need to have worked for 468 in the past five years, or you paid social security contributions as a self-employed person for at least six terms in the past five years.
 If you have reached retirement age or are disabled, you may be eligible for a waiver.
-If you’re an EU official, that’s going to be particularly tricky to demonstrate, although the Belgian government is being lobbied to relax the current rules.
+If you’re an EU official, that’s going to be particularly tricky to demonstrate, although there is very recent case law that states that employment in the EU civil service must be taken into account.
+If this is your situation, it is strongly recommended you obtain legal advice to help with your application.

 - Make sure you can demonstrate knowledge of French, Dutch or German.
 Usually you can do this by obtaining a certificate of aptitude at level A2 or above or showing you obtained a higher education degree in Belgium by a recognised institution in Belgium.